 Leadership of Nonprofit Organizations (11:607:400)

-Working in a nonprofit organization in the environmental sector, youth development, community health or agriculture, students need both leadership knowledge and the skill set to make a positive contribution.
+3 credits.
+Regardless of title or role, there are ample opportunities to serve in a leadership capacity while working at a nonprofit organization.
+Whether coordinating a project, chairing a committee, or managing a team, the goal is always to lead effectively.
 This course will focus on effective leadership for the nonprofit sector.
 Students will learn about their personal leadership style and develop goals to improve it.
-Strategic planning, fundraising, lobbying and advocacy along with managing employees in nonprofit arena will be addressed.
+Strategic planning, fundraising, lobbying and advocacy along with managing employees in the nonprofit sector will be addressed.

 Regardless of title or role, there are ample opportunities to serve in a leadership capacity while working at a nonprofit organization.
 Whether coordinating a project, chairing a committee, or managing a team, the goal is always to lead effectively.
 This course will focus on effective leadership for the nonprofit sector.
 Students will learn about their personal leadership style and develop goals to improve it.
 Strategic planning, fundraising, lobbying and advocacy along with managing employees in the nonprofit sector will be addressed.